 - Final release to AOSP and ecosystem

 Now I want to hear from you.
-Have you used the first developer preview yet?
+Have you used the third Android P beta yet?
 If so, how has your experience been so far?